Business and Human Rights Clinic

 Clinical work consists of projects undertaken for amongst others clients and non-governmental organizations.
 Students work in teams of 3-5 students under close supervision of staff members.
 This provides you with an intensive training on fact-finding, legal writing, and communication skills.
 Part of the clinical work are regular meetings between the student, the supervisor and the clients.
 Emphasis is placed on professionalism, high quality work, teamwork, and respect for confidentiality.

-For the fall semester 2021-2022, one of the projects students enrolled in the Business and Human Rights Clinic can work on sees to a project in collaboration with the Clínica Jurídica en Derecho y Territorio of the Pontificia Universidad Javeriana in Bogotá, Colombia.
+For the fall semester 2021-2022, one of the projects students enrolled in the Business and Human Rights Clinic sees to a project in collaboration with the Clínica Jurídica en Derecho y Territorio of the Pontificia Universidad Javeriana in Bogotá, Colombia.

-During the first semester (2020-2021), the Business and Human Rights Clinic has worked on the following projects:
+During the fall semester of 2020-2021, the Business and Human Rights Clinic has worked on the following projects:

 In the academic year 2019-2020, students from the Business and Human Rights Clinic have been conducting a multi-jurisdictional research on the use of strategic lawsuits against public participation (SLAPPs) in Europe.
 SLAPPs are used by companies or private individuals to sue public watchdogs as a means of legal intimidation.
 For this project students have been conducting numerous interviews with lawyers, activists and civil society organizations throughout Europe as well as analysing the applicable legal framework.
 A preliminary report was finalized for the clinic’s client in January 2020.
 An updated and more extensive version is expected by July 2020.